-Regular inspections of campus facilities are conducted by the CBRE.
+Regular inspections of campus facilities on the main are conducted by the CBRE Maintenance employees.
 Repairs related to safety and security concerns are promptly addressed.
-Concerns regarding potential safety or security hazards may be reported to the CBRE, or to the Weatherford College Police Department.
-All routine maintenance, maintenance problems and repair requests should be reported to CBRE by emailing the Director of Facility Maintenance at CBRE Rhonda Swan at rswan@wc.edu.
+Concerns regarding potential safety or security hazards may be reported to the CBRE Maintenance, or to the Weatherford College Police Department.
+All routine maintenance, maintenance problems and repair requests should be reported to CBRE Maintenance Department by contacting the Director of Facility Maintenance at CBRE Jon Stark at 817-598-6283 or email at <a href="maintenance-jetalce.com/jeta